 How Often You Should Review Your Employee Handbook

-If you're business is looking to hire a group people all at the same time then reviewing the handbook prior to onboarding to ensure things are up to date and reflective of your company's current rules.
+If your business is looking to hire a group of people all at the same time then review the handbook before onboarding to ensure things are up to date and reflective of your company's current rules.

 In addition, the handbook should be manually reviewed by a professional every two years.
 An audit by an employment attorney helps identify employee handbook compliance issues that may expose the company to litigation.